xpmatteo/simple-design-in-action/README.md

 (but this last page is probably not implemented yet!)

-# Stage 0
+# Stage 1

 Checkout the `master` branch.

 The goal of this stage is to have a well-tested "hello, world" web application.

 Run all the tests.
 You will see one fail.
 Make it pass.
+Un-ignore the next test.
+Make it pass!

-When the test passes, check that it also works in the browser!
+When all the tests pass, check that it also works in the browser!

-# Stage 1
+# Stage 2

-The goal for this stage is to execute the simplest business case:

- 1. An order is entered
- 2. We see it on the page
- 3. The operator ships the order (offline) and marks the order shipped (in the app)
- 4. The order is no longer on the page
+... same process, in the stage-02-hello-mvc project